ALCS Annual Awards

 About the awards:

-The ALCS Annual Awards are held each year in February, when we present the ALCS Educational Writers’ Award and the Ruth Rendell Award for Services to Literacy in association with our partners the Society of Authors and the National Literacy Trust respectively.
-For the first time this year, we also presented the V.S.
+The ALCS Annual Awards are held each year in February, when we present the ALCS Educational Writers’ Award in association with the Society of Authors, the Ruth Rendell Award for Services to Literacy in partnership with the National Literacy Trust, and the V.S.
 Pritchett Short Story Prize in partnership with the Royal Society of Literature.

 The ALCS Educational Writers’ Award is administered by the Society of Authors and is awarded to an outstanding example of traditionally published non-fiction that stimulates and enhances learning.
 It is the UK’s only award for creative educational writing that encourages students to read widely and build up their understanding of a subject beyond the requirements of exam specification.